openframeworks/ofBook/02_cplusplus_basics/chapter.md

 ....O...............
 ```

 If you were able to follow along this far, then give yourself another hug because you just wrote a basic physics simulator and rendered it to the console frame by frame.
-Let us know you are awesome by tweeting this:

-**I made a ball bounce in code #ofBook**

 ## Next Steps